ic-Solutions/advantage-seniors/_pages/services.md

 <p><strong>Are you looking for a place to keep your loved one?</strong></p>

 <P>
-Home is the first and the best option for the elders and we call it"ageing in place"!
+Home is the first and the best option for the elders and we call it"aging in place"!
 However, many a time, home fails to extend the support systems needed for adequate care giving during infirmity.
 As the age advances and when the health diminishes the care interventions get intensifies, and mostly many chronic health conditions may demand more professional care.
 This is when the institutionalized care comes as a probable option.</p>

-<p>Our Geriatric Care Facility is for those who no longer fit to live in their own house due to ageing, illness or disability and needs more intense professional care.
+<p>Our Geriatric Care Facility is for those who no longer fit to live in their own house due to aging, illness or disability and needs more intense professional care.
 In our geriatric care facility we care for the bedridden elderly who needs long term care.
 Adequate health care, right nutrition and timely Nursing intervention are the central activity to achieve the goal to promote quality to the life of infirm elders.</p>

 <p>At our Geriatric Care Facility, you or your loved ones can feel safe and well looked after with the highest standards of care that you'd expect from the leaders in long term care like advantAGE seniors.
 Our staffs are experienced and adequately trained in long term care, helping with daily activities as wellas specialist clinical care.</p>